 But Does it Actually Work?

 Yes!
 Below is a run through of what the installation looks like in action.
-There is also a much shorter version with more closeups here, and this is an example of the chord organ playing a composition by John Cage.
+There is also a longer version here showing a bit more of its operation.

 Subscribe to Max Lupo